MaHuCS/SS21CSE331CC6/CC6_Student/CC6/description.md

 #### **Notes**

 *   You may **_NOT_** have more than max(len(departures), len(arrivals)) in any structure you create at any given time.
 Think about what kind of data structure may be useful to solve this problem.
 You can use multiple of them
+*   You might want to use Queue.SimpleQueue (https://docs.python.org/3/library/queue.html#queue.SimpleQueue)
+*   .pop(0) is O(n), using it will more than likely violate time complexity!
 *   The first plane to arrive will also be the first to depart **_(HINT)_**
 *   If a plane has the same departure time as its arrival time, you can assume the plane performed a “touch-and-go”, and didn’t need a gate